GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 _____

 This library is freeware (see included copyright notice).
-The requirements are quite relaxed and involve no legalese.
+The library cannot be used in Russia!

-So, enjoy and "Star" the library if it is useful to you.
+Enjoy and "Star" the library if it is useful to you.